If your Marketing division wasn’t important to you before – it should be at the top of your priority list now.

 Next, we can’t ignore the fact that the recent demand for Telehealth marks a pivotal shift in physical therapy operations.

-It has been a hot topic for months: all over the web PTs have debated back and forth on “YES Telehealth” versus “NO Telehealth,” is Telehealth here to stay, or isn’t it?
+It has been a hot topic for months: all over the web physical therapists have debated back and forth on “YES Telehealth” versus “NO Telehealth,” is Telehealth here to stay, or isn’t it?

-While this continues to be a hot topic in the PT world, the beauty of Telehealth is that it has allowed patients to continue to receive therapy in an effective and standard manner, all from the safety and comfort of their homes.
+While this continues to be a hot topic in the physical therapy world, the beauty of Telehealth is that it has allowed patients to continue to receive therapy in an effective and standard manner, all from the safety and comfort of their homes.

 Bottom line, if your practice offers Telehealth (as it should have adapted to by now) then PROMOTE IT!
 Patients can’t take advantage of your services if they don’t know that they exist!